RACHEL MARTIN, HOST:

 MARTIN: Senator-elect Chris Murphy of Connecticut.
 He currently represents Connecticut's 5th Congressional District, which includes Newtown.
 Senator-elect Murphy, thanks very much for taking time to talk with us today.

 MURPHY: Thanks for having me.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.